-Have you ever wondered what the ramifications of poorly drafted terms and conditions are?
+Have you ever wondered what the ramifications of poor terms and conditions drafting are?

 These seem to be one of the most over looked aspects of businesses, yet they are a vital part of your business as they lay out to your consumers and clients the precise terms under which your business operates.